fkeruzore/halox/paper/paper.md

 Recently, the increasing complexity of cosmological data and astrophysical models, along with the AI-driven advent of novel computational frameworks such as JAX [@Bradbury:2018], have led to the development of differentiable and hardware-accelerated software.
 Such software has been published to model fundamental cosmological quantities--*e.g.*, @Campagne:2023, @Piras:2023; as well as various models of dark matter halos physical properties--*e.g.*, @Hearin:2021, @Hearin:2022, @Alarcon:2023, @Stevanovich:2023, @Keruzore:2024.

-The `halox` package offers a JAX implementation of some widely used properties which, while existing in other libraries focused on halo modeling, do not currently have a publicly available, differentiable and GPU-accelerated implementation, namely:
+The `halox` library offers a JAX implementation of some widely used properties which, while existing in other libraries focused on halo modeling, do not currently have a publicly available, differentiable and GPU-accelerated implementation, namely:

 * Radial profiles of dark matter halos following a Navarro-Frenk-White [NFW, @Navarro:1997] distribution;
 * The halo mass function, quantifying the abundance of dark matter halos in mass and redshift, including its dependence on cosmological parameters;
 * The halo bias.

-The use of JAX as a backend allows these functions to be compilable and GPU-accelerated, enabling high-performance computations; and automatically differentiable, enabling their efficient use in gradient-based workflows, such as sensitivity analyses, Hamiltonian Monte-Carlo sampling for Bayesian inference, or machine learning-based methods.
+The use of JAX as a backend allows these functions to be compiled and GPU-accelerated, enabling high-performance computations; and automatically differentiable, enabling their efficient use in gradient-based workflows, such as sensitivity analyses, Hamiltonian Monte-Carlo sampling for Bayesian inference, or machine learning-based methods.

 # Features

 ## Available physical quantities

-`halox` seels to provide JAX-based implementations of common models of dark matter halo properties and of large-scale structure.
+The `halox` library seeks to provide JAX-based implementations of common models of dark matter halo properties and of large-scale structure.
 At the time of writing (software version 1.1.0), this includes the following properties:

-* Cosmological quantities: `halox` relies on JAX-cosmo [@Campagne:2023] for cosmology-dependent calculations, and includes wrapper functions to compute some additional properties, such as critical density $\rho_{\rm c}$ and differential comoving volume elemend ${\rm d}V_{c} / {\rm d}\Omega {\rm d}z$.
+* Cosmological quantities: `halox` relies on JAX-cosmo [@Campagne:2023] for cosmology-dependent calculations, and includes wrapper functions to compute some additional properties, such as critical density $\rho_{\rm c}$ and differential comoving volume element ${\rm d}V_{c} / {\rm d}\Omega {\rm d}z$.
 * Radially-dependent physical properties of NFW dark matter halos.
 Our implementations are based on the analytical derivations of @Lokas:2001, and include the following quantities:
   * Matter density $\rho(r)$;
   * Enclosed mass $M(\leq r)$;